thamognya/FlixTools-CLI/ManganatoFlix/README.md

 # ManganatoFlix

 This is a minimalistic 5 line bash script that allows you to download and open a downloaded version of the manga of your choice.
+It uses zathura but that can be easily changed.
+It is made to be used on linux.

+## Dependencies

+- zathura
+- zathura-pdf-poppler or zathura-pdf-mupdf
+- pup

 ## Usage